anniebart/portfolio-site/src/pages/index/index.md

 author: Annie Bartholomew
 ---

-# annie fitzgerald bartholomew is a designer, programmer, artist and environmentalist ✿
+# annie fitzgerald bartholomew is a designer, programmer and artist ✿
 <br>
 <br>